bshao001/ChatLearner/README.md

 script can also be found in the Corpus folder); we then cleaned it manually by quickly searching certain patterns.
 The final data is available here: https://github.com/bshao001/ChatLearner/blob/master/Data/Corpus/Augment0/cornell_cleaned_new.txt

+5. For the Reddit data, a cleaned subset (about 110K pairs) is included in this repository.
+The vocab file and model parameters are created and adjusted based on all the included data files.
+In case you need a larger set, you can also find scripts to parse and clean the Reddit comments in the Corpus/RedditData folder.
+In order to use those scripts, you need to download a torrent of Reddit comments from a torrent link [here](https://www.reddit.com/r/datasets/comments/3bxlg7/i_have_every_publicly_available_reddit_comment/).
+Normally a single month of comments is big enough (can generated 3M pairs of training samples roughly).
+You can tune the parameters in the scripts based on your needs.

-5. The data files were already preprocessed with NLTK tokenizer so that they are ready to feed into the model using new dataset API in TensorFlow.
+6. The data files in this data set were already preprocessed with NLTK tokenizer so that they are ready to feed into the model using new dataset API in TensorFlow.

 ## Training
 Other than Python 3.5.2, Numpy, and TensorFlow 1.3.
 You also need NLTK (Natural Language Toolkit) version 3.2.4, including its data.